Skip to Content

 Pick and Roll: Basic Concepts and Examples

-The first version of the Pick and Roll web page is published.
+The first version of the pick and roll web page is published.

 At this time, it currently features general information about the pick and roll such as the basic definition, alternative names for the pick and roll, as well as additional rules to consider in reference to pick and roll action.